nevmenandr/vindolanda/manuscript.md

         ii.
 W
     g.
 R
     h.
 S

-Also K, L, I and others need kerning.
+Also K, L, I and other need kerning.

 ## Examples